Potato cyst nematode

 Minimising the risk of PCN

 To minimise the risk of introducing PCN to your property, ensure all machinery, equipment, and bins arrive on your property cleaned free of visible soil.
-Planting PCN tested seed potatoes will also reduce the risk of PCN being introduced.
+Planting PCN tested and certified seed potatoes will also reduce the risk of PCN being introduced.